-Lari once built giant concrete and steel buildings for clients like the Pakistani State Oil company.
-But when disaster struck in 2005, she turned to traditional techniques to design flood and earthquake proof buildings for people in remote regions.
+Lari once built giant concrete and steel buildings for clients such as the Pakistani State Oil company.
+But when disaster struck in 2005, she turned to traditional techniques to design flood and earthquake-proof buildings for people in remote regions.

 She returns to the Sindh region to see how her homes survived the 2013 floods and helps villagers in Awaran after the 2013 Balochistan earthquake.